fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/export-pdf-files-in-print-format.md

 ---
 title: Export PDF files in Print Format | FusionCharts
 description: This article talks about how to export PDF files in print format.
-heading: Export PDF files in Print Format
+heading: Export PDF Files in Print Format
 ---

 FusionExport allows you to export your exported PDF files in print-friendly format.